 Helping students pick a CCA they love

-Miss Chan Wen Hui’s sports journey as a student has driven her to introduce wide-ranging changes to her school’s co-curricular activities as a teacher
+Miss Chan Wen Hui’s sports journey as a student has driven her to introduce wide-ranging changes to her school’s co-curricular activities as a teacher.

-Chan Wen Hui, CHIJ (Kellock), Outstanding Youth in Education Award 2018 finalist
+Miss Chan Wen Hui, CHIJ (Kellock), Outstanding Youth in Education Award 2018 finalist

 My CCA journey